ragardner/tksheet/DOCUMENTATION.md

 The data that is retrieved entirely depends on the area the span represents.
 You can also use `span.value` to the same effect.

-There are also certain other span attributes which have an impact on the data returned, explained below:
+There are certain other span attributes which have an impact on the data returned, explained below:
 - `table` (`bool`) when `True` will make all functions used with the span target the main table as well as the header/index if those are `True`.
 - `index` (`bool`) when `True` will make all functions used with the span target the index as well as the table/header if those are `True`.
 - `header` (`bool`) when `True` will make all functions used with the span target the header as well as the table/index if those are `True`.